aspose-total/Aspose.Total-Products/total/en/cpp/conversion/epub-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to TSV in C++ Applications" h2="Convert EPUB to TSV in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EPUB to TSV?</h2>

+EPUB is a popular file format for e-books, which is widely used for digital publications.
+It is an open standard format for digital books and publications, which is based on the XML and HTML formats.
+However, TSV (Tab Separated Values) is a text file format that is used to store tabular data in plain text.
+It is a popular format for data exchange between different applications.
+Therefore, it is necessary to convert EPUB to TSV in order to make the data more accessible and easier to use.

-Converting EPUB to TSV in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export EPUB to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to TSV.
+<h2>How Aspose.Total helps for EPUB to TSV Conversion?</h2>

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables developers to easily convert EPUB to TSV in C++.
+It provides a simple two-step process for the conversion.
+In the first step, you can export EPUB to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to TSV.
+This process is simple and efficient, and it can be completed in a few minutes.
+Moreover, Aspose.Total for C++ is a reliable and secure solution that ensures the accuracy and integrity of the data during the conversion process.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}